Kalianey/zodiacpress/readme.txt

 3. Aspects

 You can choose which planets and aspects to include in the birth report.

+Tropical zodiac is the default, but you can choose to use the Sidereal Zodiac.
+Choose from 4 sidereal methods: Hindu/Lahiri, Fagan/Bradley, Raman, or Krishnamurti.

+You can set a house system to be used for the report.
+The default is Placidus, but you can choose from 12 house systems.

 You can add an optional Intro and Closing to the birth report.